AguineloP/AguineloP/README.md

 - 📍 My name is Aguinelo and I'm currently living in Jataí-GO-Brazil.
 - 🎓 I'm an undergraduate in Computer Science at Federal University of Jataí (UFJ).
 - 🖥️ Always trying to explore different areas to find my passion.
-- 🧠 At the university I'm studying C, but I'm also studying Python and HTML by my own.
+- 🧠 At the university I'm studying C, but I'm also studying Python and Fortran by my own.
-- 📚 I'm a Portuguese native speaker, but I also can speak English and I just started learning Russian.
+- 📚 I'm a Portuguese native speaker, but I also can speak English.
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 <div style="display: flex; align-items: center;">